 (1 row)

--- Set pgpro_multiplan.auto_tracking to on
+Set the pgpro_multiplan.auto_tracking parameter to

 SET pgpro_multiplan.auto_tracking = on;